edoardottt/twitterBot/README.md

 python twitterbot.py -u your_email -p your_password -h hashtags
 You have to insert instead of those values your personal credentials.
-For multiple hashtags separate it by a comma (no space): e.g. -h climatechange,p,developer
+For using multiple hashtags, separate them by a comma (no space): e.g. -h climatechange,p,developer

 -------------------------------------------------